ncatlab/nlab-content/pages/9/1/0/8/8019/content.md

 $$ G^+ \coloneqq \{x\colon G \;|\; 0 \leq x\} .$$
 It\'s possible to *define* an ordered group in terms of the positive cone (by specifying precisely the conditions that the positive cone must satisfy); see [[positive cone]] for this.

-## Ordered monoids

-It works just as well to talk of partially ordered [[monoids]], using the same condition of translation invariance.
-Equivalently, this is a thin [[monoidal category]], or a monoidal $(0,1)$-category.

-However, the characterisation in terms of the positive cone probably can\'t be made to work (although I haven\'t checked for certain).
+However, this characterisation probably can\'t be made to work for ordered monoids (although I haven\'t checked for certain).

 ## Examples